tudormiu/proiect-poo/README.md

+# Sokoban

+Sokoban (倉庫番, Sōko-ban, lit.'warehouse keeper') is a puzzle video game in which the player pushes boxes around in a warehouse, trying to get them to storage locations.
+The game was designed in 1981 by Hiroyuki Imabayashi, and first published in December 1982. [ <sup>[1]</sup> ](https://en.wikipedia.org/wiki/Sokoban)

+### Gameplay

+The game is played on a board of squares, where each square is a floor or a wall.
+Some floor squares contain boxes, and some floor squares are marked as storage locations.

+The player is confined to the board and may move horizontally or vertically onto empty squares (never through walls or boxes).
+The player can move a box by walking up to it and push it to the square beyond.
+Boxes cannot be pulled, and they cannot be pushed to squares with walls or other boxes.
+The number of boxes equals the number of storage locations.
+The puzzle is solved when all boxes are placed at storage locations. <sup> [[2]](https://en.wikipedia.org/wiki/Sokoban#Gameplay) </sup>

+## Current state of the project:

+n/a

+---

 # OOP Template

 ### Tema 0

-- [ ] Nume proiect (poate fi schimbat ulterior)
+- [x] Nume proiect (poate fi schimbat ulterior)
-- [ ] Scurtă descriere a temei alese, ce v-ați propus să implementați
+- [x] Scurtă descriere a temei alese, ce v-ați propus să implementați

 ## Tema 1

 #### Cerințe
-- [ ] definirea a minim 3-4 clase folosind compunere
+- [x] definirea a minim 3-4 clase folosind compunere
 - [ ] constructori de inițializare
 - [ ] pentru o clasă: constructor de copiere, `operator=` de copiere, destructor
 <!-- - [ ] pentru o altă clasă: constructor de mutare, `operator=` de mutare, destructor -->